Economy of North Korea: Power and energy

 The energy sector is one of the most serious bottlenecks in the North Korean economy.
 Since 1990, the supply of oil, coal, and electricity declined steadily, and seriously affected all sectors of the economy.
 Crude oil was formerly imported by pipeline at "friendship prices" from the former Soviet Union or China, but the withdrawal of Russian concessions and the reduction of imports from China brought down annual imports from about 23 Moilbbl in 1988 to less than 4 Moilbbl by 1997.
 As the imported oil was refined for fuels for transportation and agricultural machinery, a serious cutback in oil imports caused critical problems in transportation and agriculture.

 According to statistics compiled by the South Korean agency Statistics Korea based on International Energy Agency (IEA) data, per capita electricity consumption fell from its peak in 1990 of 1247 kilowatt hours to a low of 712 kilowatt hours in 2000.
 It slowly rose since then to 819 kilowatt hours in 2008, a level below that of 1970.

 North Korea has no coking coal, but has substantial reserves of anthracite in Anju, Aoji (Ŭndŏk), and other areas.
 Coal production peaked at 43 million tons in 1989 and steadily declined to 18.6 million tons in 1998.
 Major causes of coal shortages include mine flooding, and outdated mining technology.
 As coal was used mainly for industry and electricity generation, decrease in coal production caused serious problems in industrial production and electricity generation.
-Coal production may not necessarily increase significantly until North Korea imports modern mining technology.

 Electricity generation of North Korea peaked in 1989 at about 30 TWh.
 There were seven large hydroelectric plants in the 1980s.
 Four were along the Yalu River, built with Chinese aid, and supplying power to both countries.
 In 1989, 60% of electricity generation was hydroelectric and 40% fossil fueled, mostly coal-fired.

 In 1997, coal accounted for more than 80% of primary energy consumption and hydro power more than 10%.
 Net imports of coal represented only about 3% of coal consumption.
 Hydroelectric power plants generated about 55% of North Korea's electricity and coal-fired thermal plants about 39% in 1997.
 However, with only 20% of the per capita electricity generation of Japan, North Korea suffered from chronic supply shortages.
-Coal exports to China currently account for a major portion of North Korea's revenue.
+Coal exports to China accounted for a major portion of North Korea's revenue in mid-2010s.

 Some hydroelectric facilities were believed to be out of operation due to damage from major flooding in 1995.
 Coal-fired power plants were running well under capacity, due in part to a serious decline in coal supply and in part to problems with transportation of coal.
 The electricity supply steadily declined and was 17 TWh in 1998.
 Transmission losses sit at just under 16% (15.8%) as of 2014.